 If you are concerned about deep vein thrombosis, consulting a vascular specialist is essential.
 With expertise in diagnosis, medication management, and advanced procedures like clot removal or filter placement, they provide comprehensive care to protect your health and prevent serious complications.

-A vascular specialist or vascular surgeon is the best doctor for DVT.
+A vascular specialist or vascular surgeon is well suited to treat DVT.
 They specialize in diagnosing and treating blood vessel conditions, including clots in the deep veins of the legs.

 Common symptoms include leg pain, swelling, warmth, and redness, usually in one leg.
 If you notice sudden chest pain or shortness of breath, seek emergency care—it could indicate a pulmonary embolism.